Local search, News, SEO,

 3. Ranked pages

 If your ranked pages aren’t increasing, your site could be experiencing searchability and indexing issues.
 In short, this means that your content won’t be seen by the target pet owners you really want to connect with.
+Take a look at Google Search Console to identify the issue.

-Every time you earn a link from an external, high-quality website, the owners of that website are essentially giving you a vote of confidence.
+Every time you earn a link from an external, high-quality website, the owners of the website are essentially giving you a vote of confidence.
 One of the easiest ways to earn backlinks is to consistently share excellent and valuable content that other pet related websites want to share with their audience.
 For example, a local dog groomer may want to share an article from your website about cleaning a dog’s ear.

 If your backlinks are increasing, this can be a strong indicator that your SEO strategy is helping you to make significant progress.